-To ensure the efficacy of the programs’ ability to make a positive impact in the school communities it serves, several program evaluations were initiated and documented.
-To learn more about the programs’ impact, see below links.
+Several program evaluations were conducted to ensure the efficacy of our program and its ability to have a positive impact on the school communities it serves.
+To learn more about the programs' impact, see below links.

 Evelyn Montañez, Evelyn Berger-Jenkins, James Rodriguez, Mary McCord, Dodi Meyer, Turn 2 Us: Outcomes of an Urban Elementary School-based Mental Health Promotion and Prevention Program Serving Ethnic Minority Youths, Children & Schools, Volume 37, Issue 2, April 2015, Pages 100–107, https://doi.org/10.1093/cs/cdv004

 Pending publication.
-Turn 2 Us: Building Mental Health Literacy of School Personnel in Underserved, Predominantly Latino, Urban Elementary Schools
+Turn 2 Us: Supporting Mental Health Literacy of School Personnel in Majority Latinx, Urban Elementary Schools.
+Preliminary findings include an increase in:

 - Familiarity with identifying and referring students with mental health needs